| |

 Water Availability |

-| Investigate the major features of the earths
+| Investigate the major features of the

-water resources (e.g., oceans, rivers, lakes, glaciers, ice-caps,
+earths water resources (e.g., oceans, rivers, lakes, glaciers,

-global climate and ecosystems. |
+water on global climate and ecosystems. |

-Wetland Types, Swamp, Marsh, Carr, Peatland, Bog,
+Wetland Types, Swamp, Marsh, Carr, Peatland,

-Fen |
+Bog, Fen |

 Water Cycle, Climate |

-Climatic Influences, High Pressure Zones, Rain Shadows,
+Climatic Influences, High Pressure Zones,

-Continental Interiors, Cold Ocean Currents, Water Availability |
+Rain Shadows, Continental Interiors, Cold Ocean Currents, Water Availability |

-| Examine how humans use resources from the earths
+| Examine how humans use resources from

-these resources for sustainability. |
+involved in managing these resources for sustainability. |

-Endangered Wetlands, Conservation, Habitat, Pollution |
+Endangered Wetlands, Conservation, Habitat,

 |